 Bachelor of Fine Arts

-Ceramics, Fiber Arts/Mixed Media, Glass, Sculpture
+Ceramics, Drawing, Fiber Arts/Mixed Media, Glass, New Media, Painting, Photography, Printmaking, and Sculpture

 Admission to this program is selective and competitive.
 Enrollments are limited.

-2D Studios, 3D Studios, or Interior Design:
+Studio Art or Interior Design:

 after completing the Foundations Program in Studio Art, or equivalent, plus having completed or currently enrolled in a 300 or 500-level course in the program track area for which they intend to apply.
 See an academic advisor for specific application requirements.